Introduction

 - Investment Committee Voting Rights

-- Extremely rare.
-Often sounds better than it works in practice.
-Runs a reputational risk with other LPs.
+- Extremely rare and often sounds better than it works in practice.

 - Management Company or Operating Company Ownership